pikepdf/pikepdf/docs/tutorial.rst

 there is no default constructor since the arguments used for creation and opening are different.

-Inspecting the root object
+Inspecting the PDF Root object
 --------------------------

-Open a PDF and see what is inside the root object.
+Open a PDF and see what is inside the /Root object.

 .. code-block:: python

    >>> example = PDF.open('tests/resources/sandwich.pdf')
-   >>> example.root
+   >>> example.Root
    <pikepdf.Object.Dictionary({
     '/Metadata': pikepdf.Object.Stream(stream_dict={
         '/Length': 3308,